Equal Opportunities (Pupils) Policy

 1.3 Failure to adhere to this policy

-The School will do its utmost to protect pupils from discriminatory behaviour by any individual or groups within the School.
-Allegations of discriminatory behaviour on the part of pupils or staff will be handled under the relevant policy: the pupils’ Behaviour Policy or the Staff Grievance / Disciplinary Policies.
+Impact A&C will do its utmost to protect pupils from discriminatory behaviour by any individual or groups within Impact A&C. Allegations of discriminatory behaviour on the part of pupils or staff will be handled under the relevant policy: the pupils’ Behaviour Policy or the Staff Grievance / Disciplinary Policies.

-1.4 This policy has regard to Schedule 10 of the Equality Act (2010) as outlined in the Independent School Standards Regulations.
+1.4 This policy has regard to Schedule 10 of the Equality Act (2010) as outlined in the Independent Impact A&C Standards Regulations.

-2.1 It is unlawful for a school to discriminate against a pupil or prospective pupil by treating them less favourably because of their:
+2. Protected Characteristics 2.1 It is unlawful for a Impact A&C to discriminate against a pupil or prospective pupil by treating them less favourably because of their:

 • Sex (but please note the admissions criteria above)